Elektra (2010 film): Release

-The film was premiered at the International Film Festival of India on 24 November 2010, where the lead performances were widely praised.
+The film premiered at the International Film Festival of India (IFFI) on 24 November 2010, where the lead performances were widely praised.
 It was the fifth Shyamaprasad film to be screened at the IFFI, and was one of the five Malayalam films selected to be screened that year.
 It was screened at the International Film Festival of Kerala on 14 December, where it also received overwhelmingly positive responses.
 However, the film provoked protests at both these festivals for its sensuous themes.
 Elektra made its international premiere at the 7th Dubai International Film Festival, where it was the only South Indian film to be selected.
-Elektra was the second Shyamaprasad film to be screened at the DIFF (the other being Ore Kadal) and the film received rave reviews there.
+Elektra was the second Shyamaprasad film to be screened at this festival (the other being Ore Kadal) and the film received rave reviews there.